 This fermentation process does effectively change the smell and taste of the resulting Pu Erh tea.
 While a properly aged raw Pu Erh will often have floral, medium-ripe fruit and sweet notes, cooked Pu Erh will most often gain earthy, wooden, dark fruits and sweet notes if produced correctly.

 Low Quality Of Cooked Pu Erh

 Not all cooked Pu Erh teas are created equal!
 Higher quality productions of cooked Pu Erh tea that have been properly fermented and stored exhibit a pleasant earthy and fruity smell and taste.
-Low quality productions may have experienced mishandling or faulty processes, resulting in funky and unpleasant taste.
+Low-quality productions may have experienced mishandling or faulty processes, resulting in a funky and unpleasant taste.

 Too Young Cooked Pu Erh Tea